 Students demonstrate a working knowledge of basic garment construction methods in a laboratory setting.
-Prerequisite: None
+Prerequisite: None and hand are discussed and analyzed.
+Course includes a discussion of the molecular structure of both natural and manmade fibres.

 FD130 Textiles Fundamentals (3 credits)